GarethPark/GKPTriggerFramework/README.md

 TriggerHandlerBase - implements ITriggerHandler.
 Trigger handlers need to implement only the method that they have to

-AccountTriggerDispatcher - (example) - provide the dispatching functionality for the trigger actions on the Account object.
+AccountTriggerDispatcher - (example) - extends TriggerDispatcherBase - provides the dispatching functionality for the trigger actions on the Account object.
 Will execute AccountBeforeInsertTriggerHandler

 AccountBeforeInsertTriggerHandler - Dummy logic to execute before inserting an account